 Day 3: The Elegance of Chenonceau

 Two offbeat stops await us in the morning.
-First, Le Clos Luce, the manor in which Leonardo da Vinci spent the last three years of his life.
-Da Vinci was a friend and confidant of Charles VIII, and a secret passageway connected the artist-inventor’s home to the nearby chateau.
+First, Le Clos Luce, the manner in which Leonardo da Vinci spent the last three years of his life.
+Da Vinci was a friend and confidant of Charles VIII, and a secret passageway connected the artist-inventors home to the nearby chateau.
 Today the home has been restored, with a Renaissance-style garden, and scale models of some 40 ingenious flying machines and other devices that Leonardo designed, long before the technology existed to manufacture them.

 Our next stop is equally unexpected in a region known for castles: The 7-story Chinese pagoda of Chanteloup, built on the outskirts of Amboise by an eccentric 18th-century businessman.
 One year we enjoyed an impromptu croquet game on the lawn here, then climbed to the top of the odd structure.
 And if you’re here in the spring, you can expect a colorful welcome from the fields of poppies that we pass today.

 A forest road again to another route option: bike on this straight, tree-lined road, or take a winding detour on small roads and trails through the forest.
 Either way, you soon end up at the Loire River valley’s most magnificent castle: Chenonceau.